MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 ```

-## Raising, throwing, and customizing your errors
+## Raising, throwing and customizing your errors

-In this section we will learn
+In this section, we will learn

-* how to raise errors.
+* How to raise errors.
-* re-throw original errors.
+* Re-throw original errors.
-* create your own defined errors.
+* Create your own defined errors.

 ### Raise errors statements

-sql server provides two statement to raise errors
+SQL Server provides two statements to raise errors

 * `RAISEERROR`
-* `THROW` (microsoft recommend using it on new application)
+* `THROW` (Microsoft recommend using it on new application)

 **RAISERROR syntax**